-Net Transfers to Other State Entities (Table 3)
+Net Transfers to Other State Entities

-Net transfers to other State agencies totaled \$613.7 million for the year ended August 31, 2018, an increase of \$430.8 million over 2017.
-These transfers primarily include \$324.3 million and \$299.5 million for 2018 and 2017, respectively, for the AUF distribution to TAMUS for its annual one-third participation in distributions from the PUF endowment and PUF land surface income.
-In accordance with the provisions set forth in Article 7, Section 18 of the Texas Constitution, the System transfers one-third of the distributions from the total return of PUF investments and net income from the surface lands to TAMUS.
-In addition to the transfer of the current year earnings, the System recorded a liability of \$1.3 billion at August 31, 2018 and \$976.5 million at August 31, 2017 for future amounts due to TAMUS from the PUF to cover principal on outstanding PUF bonds and notes issued by TAMUS.
-The \$298.4 million net increase in PUF debt outstanding at TAMUS in 2018 is reflected as a transfer to other State agencies.
+Net transfers to other State agencies totaled \$379.0 million for the year ended August 31, 2019, a decrease of \$234.7 million over 2018.
+These transfers primarily include \$374.1 million and \$324.3 million for 2019 and 2018, respectively, for the AUF distribution to TAMUS for its annual one-third participation in distributions from the PUF endowment and PUF land surface income, in accordance with the Texas Constitution.
+In addition to the transfers of the current year earnings, the net change in PUF debt outstanding at TAMUS is reflected as a transfer to other State agencies.
+In 2018, the PUF debt at TAMUS increased \$298.4 million; whereas in 2019 the debt only increased \$18.7 million.
+This accounted for the decrease in net transfers to other State entities.

-Change in Net Position (Table 3)
+Change in Net Position